 One day he came across an advertisement for a trainee technician at BBC Leeds.
 The duties involved video editing, graphic design, and studio filming, all of which were areas Dominic had a keen interest in.
 He didn’t think he would be successful in his application but applied anyway and remained hopeful.
 When he was informed that his application was successful and that he had been invited to attend an interview he was delighted but still doubtful due to the attendance of other interviewees; he had no formal qualifications relevant to the media industry other than his Art GCSE however he was able to demonstrate his keenness and understanding in the interview due to the previous freelance projects he had completed and the skills he learned while developing his hobby.

 After working at the BBC, he decided that he wanted to further his knowledge and understanding in the field and therefore submitted an application in 2007 to Bradford College for a National Diploma in Interactive Media, level 3.
 During his studies he was able to demonstrate his skills further by landing straight distinctions in every project during the first year and landing a triple merit as a final grade.

-At PiPeLine, Dominic is responsible for supporting pupils in their learning while also delivering aspects of the Interactive Media program.
+At PiPeLine, Dominic is responsible for supporting pupils with their GCSE mathematics.
 He’s also involved in the video production side of things especially editing videos used to evidence pupils’ work.